Said-Chakhkiev/Password-Generator/README.md

 "letters_digits" — letters and digits.
 "all" — letters, digits, and special characters.

+# Selecting the Save Format:
+Choose the save format for the results from the dropdown menu:
+"txt" — text file.
+"json" — JSON file.
+"xlsx" — Excel file.

 # Processing the File:
 Click the "Process" button to start processing the file.
 The application will translate the names and surnames into the selected language and generate passwords with the specified parameters.
-Choose a location to save the result.
-The result will be saved in .txt format, where each line contains the translated name, surname, and password.
+Select a location to save the result.
+The result will be saved in the format chosen in step 5.

-Example File
 Example content of a file with names and surnames:
-<pre><code class="txt">
+<pre><code class="sh">
 Иван Петров
 Анна Сидорова
 </code></pre>

-Example Result
 Example content of the resulting file:
-<pre><code class="txt">
+<pre><code class="sh">
 Ivan Petrov Ab123
 Anna Sidorova Cd456
 </code></pre>